 Changes in Movement or Posture

-- Shaking or trembling – can signal stress or pain, even in the absence of cold.
+• Sometimes, this can signal stress or pain, especially in the absence of cold.

 Changes in Daily Habits